 As a Product Owner you have one of the most challenging roles in the Scrum Framework.
 However, even Product Owners have a right to go on a holiday.
-I meet a lot of Product Owners, Development teams and managers in distress when they find out the Product Owner will not be available for the next sprint(s).
+I meet a lot of Product Owners, Developers and managers in distress when they find out the Product Owner will not be available for the next sprint(s).
 Or even worst, the Product Owner is ill.
 The solution is surprisingly simple.

-Ideally, as a Product Owner, you would like to have a couple of sprint of ‘ready’ work on the product backlog so for when you get ill or go on a holiday the development team can continue working and does not come to a complete stop.
+Ideally, as a Product Owner, you would like to have a couple of sprint of ‘ready’ work on the product backlog so for when you get ill or go on a holiday the Developers can continue working and does not come to a complete stop.
 This practice covers the part where the team can still start a new sprint while you are absent.
 But how does it work when completing items on the sprint backlog.
 Who will accept these or is able to make choices on dropping items from the sprint backlog (if necessary)?
 Yes, ideally this is something the product owner is involved in.
 But when the product owner is not there the Scrum team needs to figure out another way how to handle this.

 Accepting a product backlog items